joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Targeting and measurement: The company provides tools that allow advertisers to target their ads to specific audiences or users, based on factors such as demographics, interests, and behavior.
 The company also provides measurement and analytics tools that allow advertisers to track the effectiveness of their ads.

 * Revenue sharing: The company typically generates revenue by sharing a portion of the advertising revenue with the content creators or service providers on its platform.

+## Advertising business model pros/cons

+The advertising business model has several advantages for both companies and advertisers, including:

+* Reach: Advertisers can reach a large audience or user base through the company's platform, which can help them increase brand awareness and sales.

+* Targeting: Advertisers can target their ads to specific audiences or users, based on factors such as demographics, interests, and behavior.
+This can help them increase the effectiveness of their ads and reduce wasted ad spend.

+* Measurement and analytics: Advertisers can track the effectiveness of their ads and adjust their strategies accordingly, based on real-time data and insights.

+* Revenue sharing: Content creators or service providers on the company's platform can generate revenue by sharing in the advertising revenue.

+The advertising business model also has some disadvantages, including:

+* Ad fatigue: Users or audiences may become fatigued or annoyed by the amount of advertising on the platform, which can reduce engagement and retention.

+* Ad-blockers: Users may use ad-blocking software or tools to avoid seeing ads, which can reduce the effectiveness of the advertising model.

+* Revenue sharing: Content creators or service providers may receive a smaller portion of the advertising revenue than they would if they sold their own advertising directly.

 ## Marketplace business model